redis/redis-doc/topics/data-types.md

 Similarly the key is removed from the key space if a list operation will empty the list.
-This is a very handy semantics since all the list commands will behave exactly like if called with an empty list if they are called with a non existing key as argument.
+This is a very handy semantics since all the list commands will behave exactly like if called with an empty list if they are called with a non existing key as an argument.

 Some example of list operations and resulting lists: